 First, you need to make sure that the furniture you want to add feet to will support the wood finials.
 The base needs to be solid wood so that the screws will hold and be secure.
 You may have to modify your furniture a bit if the structure isn’t solid.

 Start with removing the existing bolt.
 I found that a Channellock tool works best for this.

 Replacing The Bolt For the Furniture Feet

-The next step is a bit tricky and it took Mr Honey Do to explain why this step was so crucial for me to full understand it.
-The hanger bolt itself needs to be screwed into the wood, but the threads on the hanger bolt needs to be protected.
-The next part is pure genius in my mind.
+The next step is a bit tricky, and it took Mr. Honey Do to explain why this step was so crucial for me to understand it fully.
+The hanger bolt itself needs to be screwed into the wood, but the threads on the hanger bolt need to be protected.

-You take 2 nuts and screw then down to the level that you want sticking out of the wood.
-Take your crescent wrench (actually you will need two wrenches for this) and tighten the nuts into themselves.
-This is done by turning the the nuts into themselves creating a lock between them.
+Next, take 2 nuts and screw them down to the level that you want sticking out of the wood.
+Take your crescent wrench (actually, you will need two wrenches for this) and tighten the nuts into themselves.
+This is done by turning the nuts into themselves, creating a lock between them.

 Then you will take your crescent wrench and use the top nut to screw the hanger bolt into the wood without damaging the threads.
-Simply remove the nuts once it’s in place and you have the correct hanger bolt for your top plate to screw into.
+Remove the nuts once it’s in place and you have the correct hanger bolt for your top plate to screw into.

-Attach your top plate and secure with wood screws.
+Attach your top plate and secure it with wood screws.

 And there you have it!
-Furniture feet that changes the whole look of your furniture.
+Furniture feet that change the whole look of your furniture.

 Until the next project… xo, Do